c-susan/flask_4_databases_mysql_vm/README.md

 ## This repo contains the following:
 + A **code** folder contaning code of the MySQL database setup, python script for the facilitaing the connection between Flask and MySQL, script to diasplay the data.
-+ A **screenshots** folder containing screenshots of the database tables, and entity relationship diagram (ERD) of the database, and a screenshot of the working Flask app.
++ A **screenshots** folder containing screenshots of the following:
+  + database tables
+  + entity relationship diagram (ERD) of the database
+  + a screenshot of the tables side-by-side on the Flask app
+  + screenshot of the database tables on different pages on Flask
 + A **README.md** containing an overview of the repo and assignment.

 # Documentation